 - 1 Tbsp olive oil 15 mL

-- 1 medium white onion diced
+- 1 medium white onion diced, about 1 cup

 - 2 cloves garlic minced

 - 1 ¼ cup arborio rice 300 g

 - ¾ cup white wine 177 mL

 - 4 cups warm low-sodium vegetable broth 1 liter

 - ½ cup grated parmesan cheese 60 g

 - 2 Tbsp butter 28 g